sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint in addition to unsigned JSON objects.
-Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized client's public key.
+Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized Client's public key.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.